 On Exercism, I mentor Python, awk, bash, occasionally Go and now jq.
 I’m listed as a maintainer for awk, bash, jq and I occasionally contribute to Python, as well.

 Outside of office hours, my hobbies include coffee (including home roasting), sourdough, cycling, hiking and gardening to name a handful.
 I also enjoy reading fantasy novels.

 Bruce Axtens.
 Writing code since 1977.
 Getting paid for it since 2006.
 Currently the senior software engineer for a digital marketing company.
 Senior because I’m 61 and the only one they’ve got.
 Before that I provided IT Support to two NGOs, one in Pakistan in the late 1990s and before that in Papua New Guinea in the mid 1980s.
 And there were other short term contracts inbetween.

 I’ve had the privilege of being involved with HOPL (the Online Historical Encyclopaedia of Programming Languages) and of being part of the team that brought COBOL to Exercism.
-I’m in the process of adding 8th (a FORTH dialect) and would love to add SNOBOL4.
+I’ve added 8th (a FORTH dialect), in the process of adding Euphoria and would love to add SNOBOL4.

 Hey, my name is Alex.
 I’m a relatively new coder and have been learning to program for around 2 years but my background is in IT and Computers.
 I think Exercism is a fantasic platform, the mentoring program has really helped me improve my coding and problem solving skills.
 I usually lurk in places like this but as I am a big fan of Exercism, I thought I’d go out of my comfort zone and try to get more involved in the community!